 - Punctuality is important for all types of appointments.
-If you have to cancel an appointment, or will be late, it is courteous to call and explain to the person waiting for you.
-Some professionals (doctors) may charge money if you are late or miss the appointment without notifying them before the appointment time.
+If you must cancel an appointment, or will be late, it is courteous to call and explain to the person waiting for you.
+Some professionals (such as doctors) may charge money if you are late or miss the appointment without notifying them before the appointment time

-- Smoking is not permitted in all public places, such as restaurants, airports and shopping centres.
-Smoking is also prohibited on all CQUniversity campuses.
+- Smoking is not permitted in all public places, such as restaurants, train or bus stations, airports and shopping centres.
+Smoking is also prohibited on all CQUniversity campuses

-English is the official language of Australia, but there are many words and phrases used here which are uniquely Australian and that you will not hear in other English speaking countries.
+English is the official language of Australia, but there are many words and phrases used here which are uniquely Australian.
+Many Australian ‘slang’ words, you will not hear in other English speaking countries.
 Australians often use humour and are considered to be quite sarcastic.
-The Australian sense of irony may be difficult for you to grasp at first but you'll get used to it.
-The Australian accent and use of 'slang' may also be confusing, but if there is ever anything you don't understand, just ask.
+The Australian sense of irony may be difficult for you to grasp at first, but you'll get used to it.
+The Australian accent and use of 'slang' may be confusing, but if there is ever anything you don't understand, just ask!

 Men and women are treated equally in Australia.
 Women make up nearly 50% of the workforce and most women remain in the workplace after they marry and many after they’ve had children.
 Women are also free to breastfeed in public.

 There are no social rules regarding friendships or dating in Australia.
 Friendships with members of the opposite sex, and social events with both sexes are common.
-It is also common for couples to live together before they are married, or for men and women to live in a share-house together.
+It is also common for couples to live together before they are married.
+It’s also common for men and women to live in a share-house together.
 People in Australia generally don't have servants, and men and women equally share the cooking and domestic duties in the home.